OCamlPro/ocaml-top/README.md

 ## License

-`Ocp-edit-simple` is released under GPLv3.
+`ocaml-top` is released under GPLv3.
 See the file LICENSE for more information.
 It also includes icons from the KDE oxygen set, available under LGPLv3, and two modified files from GtkSourceView, available under LGPLv2.1 or later.